Exagor/infof413_pascalmaispresque/README.md

 javadoc -d javadoc -sourcepath src/ src/Main.java
 ```

-After the "-d" flag, specify the path to the javadoc folder (it creates the folder if it doesn't exist).
+After the "-d" flag, specify the path to the javadoc folder (it will create the folder if it doesn't exist).